Additional Resources

 News

-With slightly different forms, the pair of Collins Arch towers both rise 164 metres, united at the top by the eight-storey skybridge that measure 14 metres in length.
+Located at 447 Collins Street, the glittering $AUD 1.25 billion Collins Arch is Melbourne’s first truly mixed-use development.
+With slightly different forms, the pair of towers rise 164 metres, united at the top by the spectacular 8-storey skybridge that measures 14 metres in length, and crowned with the open air 3-storey Sky Garden at the 39th level.

-The W Hotel has taken residence in the East Tower, with 294 guest rooms across 15 levels, while the West tower contains the bulk of the 49,000sq PCA premium grade office accommodation.” ~ MULTIPLEX
+The W Hotel has taken residence in the East Tower, with 294 guest rooms across 15 levels, while the West tower contains the bulk of the 49,000sqm PCA premium grade office accommodation.” ~ MULTIPLEX

-Collins Arch features 184 one-, two- and three-bedroom luxury residences.
-Each residence is an expression of timeless aesthetic, with a sense of space and light enhanced by floor-to-ceiling windows framing breathtaking Melbourne views.
-Resort-style residential amenities anchor the sky bridge on Level 34 and include the residents’ lounge, pool, gym, yoga studio, wine cellars and two private dining rooms with full kitchen facilities.
+Adding back some of the floor space lost from a relatively open ground plane, resort-style residential amenities anchor the sky bridge on Level 34 and include the residents’ lounge, pool, gym, yoga studio, wine cellars and two private dining rooms with full kitchen facilities.

 “Viewing it from ground level, this is a building where no roofs are apparent.
 Starting from the open crown at the apex, the exterior cascades down as a series of stepped terraces that are strategically placed to allow for most of the building to be habitable by people or green roofs.